 Bitcoin is a new type of money that relies on computers around the world to mine new coins into existence, send & receive to wallets, and validate & verify transactions.
-Without computers and the internet, bitcoin wouldn't be possible.
+Without computers and the internet, bitcoin wouldn’t be possible.
+But computers can be hacked – so can bitcoin be hacked too?

-But computers can be hacked, and bitcoin runs on computers, so could bitcoin be hacked?
 According to one of the top computer security researchers in the world, Dan Kaminsky, the answer is no, Bitcoin cannot be hacked.

-Could Bitcoin Be Hacked With Any One Of These Methods?
+Can Bitcoin Be Hacked With Any One Of These Methods?

 Bitcoin Network Hack